 In-State Classification for Fee Payment Purposes

 Students not domiciled in Tennessee are classified as out-of-state students and must pay the out-of-state tuition rate.
-Students may qualify for in-state classification if they meet one of the following scenarios.
+Undergraduate, domestic students may qualify for in-state classification if they meet one of the following scenarios.
 Please note that students are required to submit the in-state classification application and appropriate documentation for the scenario that applies.
 Students meeting one of the scenarios below may contact the MT One Stop for information on what documentation to submit.

 Possible scenarios to petition for in-state classification: